2023-q3-nw-project-accelerator/users-app-assessment/README.md

-# Users App Practice Assessment
+# Users App Assessment

 ## Introduction

-This project is part of a practice assessment to build a Users app.
+This project is part of a assessment to build a Users app.
 The app interacts with an external API to fetch user data and display it to users.

 ## Getting Started

 1. Fork and clone this repository.
-2. Navigate to the project directory: `cd users-app-practice`.
+2. Navigate to the project directory: `cd users-app-Assessment`.
 3. Install project dependencies: `npm install`.
 4. Start the app: `npm start`.